jonnor/projects/jewelry/README.md

 Challenge: Has to be safe to have them touching, avoid shorts.
 Current limiter.
 Active, passive resistor.
 * Test milling PCBs for TSSOP8, 0.65mm pitch.
-* Use the microcontroller also for low-power capacitive sensing?
-Looks feasible with QTouch or TinyTouchLib on Attiny Removing dedicated switch IC simplifies architecture, smaller footprint.
-Ex: AtTiny10 in SOT-23-6.
-Makes software tuning of sensitivity possible?
-Also enables riches UIs.

-Lights in motion

-* Add microcontroller
-* Add 3-4 LEDs
-* Decide how uC,battery,switch,LED parts should go together.
-Challenges:
-Need ability to move LEDs around to fit purpose
-LEDS ofte need some distance to lit object
-Battery is quite big.
-Want to keep touchcap wire short.
-Want to minimize wiring

-* Find a good multiconductor cable?

 Consumer friendliness